keen/keen-js/README.md

 ## Multiple Projects

-Send events to as many projects as you need.
-It couldn't be much easier.
+Sending events to multiple projects is easier than ever!

 ```
   var one = new Keen({